From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 What do outsiders usually get wrong about Hong Kong’s scene?

 I don’t really know much about how outsiders think about Hong Kong’s music scene.
-Most of the communities are accessible.
+Most of the communities are quite accessible.
 But one thing I realise after coming to the UK is that not many people know about the fantastic nature we have there.
 We actually have some of the best hikes and beaches within an hour of the city.
 It’s very magical!

 Go-to late-night food spot?

-There is also Sun Hing in Kennedy Town, the perfect dim sum spot after 2 am if you want some local flavours.
+There is also Sun Hing in Kennedy Town, the perfect Dim sum spot after 2 am if you want some local flavours.

 Live Jazz at Salon 10 in Hong Kong